liqotech/liqo/docs/pages/User/Install/platforms/aks.md

 ### Create a new Cluster

-Click on `Add` > `Add Kuberntes cluster` to create a new cluster.
+Click on `Add` > `Add Kubernetes cluster` to create a new cluster.
 A new panel will appear.

 Select the desired `Subscription` and `Resource Group`, choose a name, a region and an availability zone to assign to your cluster.